 EXPERIENCE / Extracurricular Activities

-To be a competitive applicant, medical schools require your participation in extracurricular activities:
+To be a competitive applicant, medical schools strongly recommend your participation in these extracurricular activities:

-- Community or campus service (paid or volunteer)
+- Community or camus Service (paid or volunteer)

 Admission committees want to know that an applicant can work effectively with those around them, particularly in the health care environment.
 Some of the personal attributes or core competencies you should strengthen and build are:

 - Effective communication and conflict management skills

 Most allopathic medical schools belong to the American Medical College Application Service (AMCAS) which allows you to apply through one initial application on the web at www.aamc.org.
 You can apply to all osteopathic medical schools through a separate application service (*ACCOMAS) on the web at the American Association of Colleges of Osteopathic Medicine website.
 Applications are submitted approximately 12-15 months prior to entering medical school.

 Letters of Recommendation